Brief Guide to Alcohol Addiction

 Wine, beer and hard liquor all contain the same active ingredient: alcohol.
-This is considered a drug, and it’s made through the process of fermentation.
-Yeast particles feed on the sugars in fruits, vegetables or grains, and the yeast excretes alcohol as a byproduct.
+This is considered a drug, a depressant, and it’s made through the process of fermentation.
+Yeast particles feed on the sugars in fruits, vegetables or grains, and the yeast excretes ethanol as a byproduct.
 The raw materials used account for the difference in taste between the different drinks.

 When a person ingests alcohol, the drug enters the bloodstream through the stomach and small intestine.
-The liver considers alcohol a toxin and will work hard to remove it, but until it is removed, the drinker will feel a variety of symptoms, including:
+The liver considers alcohol a toxin and works hard to remove it, but until it is removed, the drinker will feel a variety of symptoms, including:

 - Reduced coordination